 Meet Salomon and Yedele and their loved ones.
 Share their joys, foods, courtships, religious observances and holiday celebrations.
 Hear Alsatian storytellers spin tales of ghosts and sorcery, and of "wonder rabbis" who could banish demons and lift curses.

 Originally published in French from 1849 to 1860, these delightful tales capture a very special Jewish world that was already disappearing quickly.
-[Note: The paperback edition has a different cover but identical content.]
+[Note: The e-book edition has a different cover but identical content.]

 With letters and photos from Jews in early-1900s Turkey, Morocco, Palestine, Austria and Romania